 top of page

-Lesson 49: Equipping The Saints
+Lesson 49 Part I: Equipping The Saints

-As I said in the last two lessons: I want you to begin to see yourself as part of an apostolic movement equipping, empowering, collaborating and networking with like minded believers co-laboring to fulfill the Great Commission.
+As I said in the last two lessons: I want you to begin to see yourself as part of an missional movement equipping, empowering, collaborating and networking with like minded believers co-laboring to fulfill the Great Commission.
 The book of Acts covers approximately the first 30 years of Jesus ekklesia using the keys of the kingdom, setting captives free through prayer and proclamation.
 Then forming communities practicing the four essentials of the faith.

 Let me share them with you again because this is the mission Christ has given us to fulfill.
 Number one is teaching the pure doctrine of the word, which includes discipleship and equipping believers to do the work of the ministry.
 Number two is the practice of water baptism which is a public demonstration and a sign or witness that you are a member of the body of Christ.
 Number three is the partaking of the body and blood of Christ on a regular basis among the community of the faithful; which is essentially fellowship and prayer.
 Number four is having some type of leadership structure, which is about accountability and formation of Christlike qualities.